s0ye0nyang8/peoplespace-group-B/README.md

 - Hosting

 ## For load & run model realted code
-- flask -
+- flask - v1.1.2
-- pyautogui -
+- pyautogui - v0.9.52
 - fast.ai - v1.0.61

 # About Boom App page

+In BooM App page you can use these functions :

+- Analyze video conference meetings' attention figure

 ## flask-screenshot.py